 I hope that this doesn't just "go away".
 We are a civilized society and therefore should treat our animals more humanely.
 Perhaps if owners are educated about this practice they would be more agreeable to the legislation.
-SU MATION SUPPLIES IN SUCCES FIGHT SITUATIONS (DRUG HOUSES, DOG FIGHT RINGS) ARE TIED OUT IN DEPLORABLE CONDITIONS IT WOULD BE ANOTHER INVESTIGATIVE TOOL AVAILABLE TO POLICE.
+SO MANY ANIMALS IN SKEI CHY LLYING SITUATIONS (DRUG HOUSES, DOG FIGHT RINGS) ARE TTED OUT IN DEPLORABLE CONDITIONS IT WOULD BE ANOTHER INVESTIGATIVE TOOL AVAILABLE TO POLICE.
 POSSIBLY THE UNWANTED PIT BULL BIRTHRATE COULD BE FAVORABLY IMPACTED BY THIS LEGISLATION, AS THEY ARE OVERWHELMINGLY OVER-REPRESENTED IN NEGLECT/ABANDONMENT SITUATIONS.
 WE SHOULD BE DOING EVERYTHING POSSIBLE TO CRIMINALIZE THE BEHAVIORS CAUSING THIS SUFFERING.
 Fines should go to creating dog parks and dog care education in schools.

 I would want to see the ordinance heavily enforced; if a complaint is made about dogs being tethered, it should be addressed immediately - will more officers be needed?
 I would really like to have the law read no more than 2 hours of tethering at a time.
-I have neighbors that keep their dogs tied to trees 24/7 in all weather and it is very depressing to with their people.
+I have neighbors that keep their dogs tied to trees 24/7 in all weather and it is very depressing to with set the people.
 Tethering dogs can make them aggressive and fearful, as their fight and flight response is taken away - they have no safe place to retreat to.
-VERY STRICT TIME LIMITS ON UNSUPERVISED TETHERING/CHAINING; FOOD AND WATER AVAILABLE AT ALL TIMES; ADEQUATE SHELTER PROVIDED; SERIOUS ENFORCEMENT.
+VERY STRICT TIME LIMITS ON VERY STRICT TIME LIMITS ON UNSUPERVISED TETHERING/CHAINING; FOOD AND WATER AVAILABLE AT ALL TIMES; FOOD AND WATER AVAILABLE AT ALL TIMES; ADEQUATE SHELTER PROVIDED; SERIOUS ENFORCEMENT.
 IF WE CAN MONITOR CARS PARKING TOO LONG, A SUFFERING, LONELY ANIMAL SHOULD BE JUST AS HIGH A This will decrease the umber of animals subjected to extreme weather conditions and lessen amount of noise pollution from animals barking for relief all day long.
 Benefits: It avoids cruelty to the dogs.
-Chaining dogs can make them dangerous and more likely to hire people and other doss. - A Kes WA ITS Ceatar WA Auburn Seattle SUSAN RIDEK KENTO Nancy Babyak Auburn Brent bird
+Chaining dogs can make them dangerous and

+e Yes

+× WA WA

+Sealac Auburn

+Javne Roddv Nancy Babyak Auburn

-Aleah Halverson I Nancy Laswell Redmond Г П Lauri Owen Lynnwood Redmond SEATTLE Seattle WA Y WA WA Y WA Yes Yes Yes Yes the owners that chain their log(s) 44/7 after warning would be reported again, fined and dog(s) taken away to shelter.
+Aleah Halverson Nancy Laswell Redmond MEGAN WOLF SEATTLE Lauri Owen Lynnwood Redmond SEATTLE Seattle WA WA WA MA Yes Yes Yes Yes The owners that chain their Dog(s) 24/7 after warning would be reported again, fined and dog(s) taken away to shelter.
 Dogs behave much more violently when chained.
 It is unfair to the animal and unfair to another animal or person who encounters the pet.
 Limiting tethering would reduce incidents of pets with threatening behavior.
 Tethering is not humane and is not appropriate for routine dog maintenance.
 DOGS ARE COMPANION ANIMALS.
 IT IS CRUEL TO KEEP THEM TETHERED AWAY FROM EVERYONE.
 IT CREATES BAD BEHAVIORS IN DOGS INCLUDING AGGRESSION.
 I ADOPTED A SENIOR DOG THAT HAD BEEN TETHERED WHEN HE WAS YOUNG.
 HE DEVELOPED MANY NECK AND SPINE PROBLEMS AND BECAME PARALYZED.
 TETHERING CAUSES PHYSICAL AND BEHAVIORAL PROBLEMS IN DOGS.
 Tethering dogs makes them mean and aggressive.
 Dogs that are tied have the "flight" defense mechanism robbed of them and must implement "fight".
 Additionally, these dogs, once off leash will be aggressive, territorial, and potentially dangerous.
 Additionally, the dogs can twist themselves up and become injured.
-Many tethered dogs are left outside for far too long to whine and annoy neighbors. animal is teethered for an exscessive amount of hours.
+Many tethered dogs are left outside for far too long to whine and annoy neighbors.
+I believe it is a form of animal abuse if the animal is teethered for an exscessive amount of hours.
 Tethering should be strictly limited in time.
 An owner should be in the immediate vicinity.
-This is not an issue about freedom of pet ownership but one which relates to quality of life for the animal and safety for the general public.
+This Is not an issue about freedom of pet ownership but one which relates to quality of life for the animal and safety for the general public.